Barbara Slater (sports producer): Biography

-In 2009, it was announced that Slater would become director of sport, taking over from Roger Mosey, and becoming the first woman to hold the position.
+In 2009, it was announced that Slater would become Director of Sport, taking over from Roger Mosey, and becoming the first woman to hold the position.
 Mosey became the BBC Director of London 2012.
 Slater has overseen the department's relocation to Salford (BBC Sport is one of five departments that has been moved from London to Salford), as well as the 2012 Summer Olympics, held in London.
 She has also presided over events such as the 2010 World Cup and 2010 Winter Olympics.
-Barbara also, in 2013 won back the broadcasting rights of the FA Cup, in a major coup, ensuring live first-class football was available to licence fee payers.
+Barbara also, in 2013, won back the broadcasting rights of the FA Cup, in a major coup, ensuring live first-class football was available to licence fee payers.
 Speaking of her appointment, she said "I am thrilled to have this opportunity to lead BBC Sport at such an exciting and challenging time, that includes leading the division to its new home at the heart of BBC North and also ensuring BBC Sport plays its part in making the 2012 Games the success they deserve to be."

-During her time as Director of Sport though Slater has overseen the loss of many exclusive BBC Sport deals most notably that of full-time Formula One coverage from free to air broadcasting to a shared arrangement with Sky Sports lasting 2012 to 2015 with the BBC showing half the races live and the rest with highlights.
+During her time as Director of Sport, though, Slater has overseen the loss of many exclusive BBC Sport deals most notably that of full-time Formula One coverage from free to air broadcasting to a shared arrangement with Sky Sports lasting 2012 to 2015 with the BBC showing half the races live and the rest with highlights.
 The deal allowed Sky Sports to show every race live.
 Further scrutiny was shown with the BBC portion of a 2012–2018 deal being sold to Channel 4 for the 2016 to 2018 seasons to make savings.
-This is in addition the Grand National which saw Channel 4 gain the rights in March 2012; further dilution of the BBC sports portfolio (together with the loss of advert-free coverage) was announced by Barbara Slater in the guise of a sharing arrangement with ITV; and in September 2015 she announced the imminent loss of yet more live coverage, this time of The Open Championship.
+This is in addition the Grand National which saw Channel 4 gain the rights in March 2012; further dilution of the BBC sports portfolio (together with the loss of advert-free coverage) was announced by Slater in the guise of a sharing arrangement with ITV; and in September 2015 she announced the imminent loss of yet more live coverage, this time of The Open Championship.